 For instance, think about the kitchen in your home.
-Good hygiene means ensuring that the kitchen is always spick and span, the food is put away, dishes are washed and dustbins are not overflowing with garbage.
+Good hygiene means ensuring that the kitchen is always spick and span, the food is put away, dishes are washed, and dustbins are not overflowing with garbage.
 Doing all this will reduce the chances of attracting pests like rats or cockroaches, and prevent the growth of fungus and other bacteria, which could spread disease.

 How many of these health standards do you follow?
-Tick the ones that you. apply to 1.
+Tick the ones that apply to you.
 Have a bath or shower every day with soap - and wash your hair with shampoo 2-3 times a week.
 2. Wear a fresh pair of clean undergarments every day.
 3. Brush your teeth in the morning and before going to bed.
 4. Cut your fingernails and toenails regularly.
 5. Wash your hands with soap after going to the toilet.
 6. Use an anti-perspirant deodorant on your underarms if you sweat a lot.
 7. Wash your hands with soap before cooking or eating.
 8. Stay home when you are sick, so other people don't catch what you have.
 9. Wash dirty clothes with laundry soap before wearing them again.
 10. Cover your nose with a tissue/your hand when coughing or sneezing.

-See how healthy and hygienic you are, by giving yourself 1 point for every ticked s Then take a look at what your score means. tatement!
-Your Score 0-7/20 : You need to work a lot harder to stay fit and fine!
-Make it a point to pra habits daily and see how much better you feel! ctice good 7-14/20 : Not bad, but there is scope for improvement!
-Try and add a few more go to your daily routine. ood habits 14-20/20: Great job!
-Keep up the good work!
-Your body and mind thank you!
+See how healthy and hygienic you are, by giving yourself 1 point for every ticked statement!
+Then take a look at what your score means.